 Repeated again, in any Nikon DSLR camera model, Auto ISO always remains at Minimum ISO (Auto ISO is not used) WHEN the internal or hot shoe flash is in Manual flash mode, and is recognized present, or when using Commander/Remote mode.
 Manual flash simply cannot automatically respond to ISO changes.
 With studio flash (or any remote manual flash), the camera does not even know the flash is present (not recognized by the Nikon system).
 It is absolutely necessary to turn Auto ISO OFF!
 It cannot be used with manual flash — which cannot respond to ISO changing.
 We set the power level of manual lights as appropriate, which cannot tolerate ISO changing on its own.

 The internal TTL flash is same Auto ISO action for groups A and B, but internal flash Auto ISO stays high in group C. Its lower power probably often needs it.

 Manual flash can never increase ISO (assuming the camera can recognize it is present).
 Manual flash cannot react to Auto ISO changes, so Auto ISO must be turned off (and the camera does that if a manual flash is recognized present).

 Likewise, use of Commander in any model never increases ISO, TTL or Manual.

 An off camera flash, or a flash brand that is not recognized present by the camera, will not prevent Auto ISO increases.
 Auto ISO must be turned off to use manual flash.

-So when indoor flash discovers that it is dealing with high ISO, we can of course simply turn Auto ISO off, and set what we want.
-The camera will still work if Auto ISO is Off. :) There are times it is best turned off.
+So when indoor flash discovers that it is dealing with high ISO, we can simply turn Auto ISO off, and set what we want.
+The camera will still work if Auto ISO is Off. 😊 There are times it is best turned off.